Sylvain-SF/Election_Analysis/README.md

  - Data Source: election_results.csv
  - Software: Python 3.6.1, Visual Studio Code 1.38.1

-## Summary
-The analysis of the election show that:
-- There were 369,711 votes cast in the election.
-- The candidate were:
-  - Charles Casper Stockham.
-  - Diana DeGette.
-  - Raymon Anthony Doane.

-- The candidate results were:
-  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-- The winner of the election was:
-  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.

  ## Overview of Election Audit

 In this audit, we analysed the total votes casted, then the numbers of votes by county as well as the numbers of votes by candidate.